ttlew/conversation/logs_oview.md

 * *Total conversations* - The total number of conversations that took place during this time period
 * *Max. conversations* - The maximum number of conversations for a single data point within the time period
-* *Weak understanding* - The number of conversations with weak understanding.
-These conversations are not classified by an intent, and do not contain any known entities.
+* *Weak understanding* - The number of individual utterances with weak understanding.
+These utterances are not classified by an intent, and do not contain any known entities.
 These can be useful in identifying potential dialog problems.

 ## Top intents and Top entities